Formal Casket Watch

 Casket watch, honor guard, casket guard, flag-draped casket, military funeral, police funeral, leo funeral, firefighter funeral, ems funeral, death watch

-Casket Watch Initial Posting
+Casket Watch Initial Posting Arrival

 1. The Watch Guards and the Watch Commander enter the room and form up at the back of the chapel at Attention.
 The WC gives the subdued command, Step, and all three members begin marching toward the casket at Slow Time (60-90 steps per minute).

 3. All three automatically salute (with a three-second count up and down).
+You are saluting the flag.

 5. When each guard arrives, they simultaneously execute a Three-Count About Face and remain at Attention.

-6. The WC executes a slow salute.
+6. The WC executes a slow salute, three seconds up, pause, and three seconds down.

 7. Upon the WC dropping his salute, the guards go to Stand at Ease.

-8. WC executes a modified Three-Count About Face (“T”, “L” Step) and departs.
+8. WC executes a Three-Count “T”, “L” and Step and departs.

-Casket Watch Initial Posting
+Initial Posting

 Casket watch, honor guard, casket guard, flag-draped casket, military funeral, police funeral, leo funeral, firefighter funeral, ems funeral, death watch

-Casket Watch Guards Post
+Casket Watch Guards Post Posting

 Casket watch, honor guard, casket guard, flag-draped casket, military funeral, police funeral, leo funeral, firefighter funeral, ems funeral, death watch